minukag/minukag/README.md

 ## Hello World 👋

-I'm Minukag, a Software Developer
+I'm Minuka Gunawansa, a student and an aspiring software engineer

 ## What I Use
 ##### Languages